wilgaboury/super-speedy-dial/README.md

 - Right clicking on tiles pulls up a context menu of actions
 - The button in the upper left opens a settings drawer

-## TODO Items (things I still need to implement/reimplement)
+## Assorted TODO Items (TODO: make these issues in github)

-- implement context menu items
+- implement open all in folder
-- v2.0
+- implement delete folder - make delete button have be pressed and held for over 2 seconds
 - save scroll position to history state
 - implement drag autoscroll
 - do releases and make sure add-on can be installed from zip